-We use whole life policies as a way to help clients contribute post-tax dollars into tax-efficient vehicles.
+We use whole life policies as a way to help clients obtain permanent life-long death benefit for their beneficiaries.
+But interestingly enough, our clients can also contribute post-tax dollars into these tax-efficient vehicles.

 Although we’re in a relatively moderate to low tax environment, we can’t forget how high rates have been historically.
 The individual capital gains tax rate rose from 12.5% in the 1920s to as high as 35% in the 1970s; today’s top rate is 20%.
 The maximum tax rate on dividends (which are taxed as income) hit 79% in the 1930s, edged even higher mid-century before falling to 50% in the 1980s, and is now 15%.
 The maximum marginal income tax rate rose to 63% during the Great Depression and spiraled to 92% in the 1950s before tax cuts were enacted.
 The top rate, currently 37%, has hovered between 35% and 40% for the past 35 years.
 Many experts agree we may be in for a rise in all three of these tax categories.

 Life insurance policies are governed by IRS Tax Code 7702, which grants tax-free status not only to death benefits but also to cash values.
 Thus, it is possible for the policyowner to access this “surplus” cash in the future tax free through withdrawals and/or loans from the policy.

 Obviously, a lot of strict rules and regulations prevent people from abusing these favorable rules.
 Owners can also be left to foot the tax bill if the IRS strips favorable tax treatment from the policies, which has happened.
 Individuals considering using these policies as tax-efficient vehicles must learn the rules.
 Working with a licensed professional can help set them up and maintain these policies throughout the years.